robertcoltheart/conductor/README.md

 A framework for building modular applications.

 ## Usage
-Install the package from NuGet with `nuget install Conductor`.
+Install the package from NuGet with `dotnet add package Conductor`.

 Modules can implement the `IModule` interface in order to be loaded by the module loader.